ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

    :ref:`secondary_sidebar`                     list            Control the secondary sidebar on each page.
    :ref:`navigation_bar_dropdown`               list            Add a dropdown navigation bar to the top of your documentation.
    :ref:`announcement_banner`                   list            Add an announcement banner to the top of your documentation pages.
+   :ref:`mcp_server`                            dict            Promote an MCP server on the landing page with a banner linking to its repository.
    ===========================================  ==============  ==========================================================================================

 .. _show_breadcrumbs: